sli-fox/jamms/README.md

 ## Guidelines for commits
 - Only add and commit files that you have actually changed code in.
 - .gitignore will prevent untracked files from being added (without an add -f) to the set of files tracked by git, however git will continue to track any files that are already being tracked.
 So you will see a lot of files like .suo and .sdf files in your git status.
 Ignore them!
 Only check in code (cpp and h files)!
+- If you add files that you're not supposed to, use "git reset" to revert back to before you added the wrong files to your staging area.
+- Guide on git commands: [http://gitref.org/basic/]

 ## Installing SFML
 SFML is the graphical library we will be using for this project.
 It's a dependency for the project, so please install it locally by following the steps below.